ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 The security of URICrypt is bounded by the following:

-- Key strength: Minimum 128-bit security with 16-byte keys
+- Key strength: Minimum 128-bit security with SIVLEN-byte keys
 - Collision resistance: 2<sup>64</sup> birthday bound for SIV collisions
 - Authentication security: 2<sup>-128</sup> probability of successful forgery
 - Computational security: Based on TurboSHAKE128's proven security as an XOF